HL7/fhir-for-fair/input/pagecontent/FHIRandRDAMetrics.md

 <p>Communities should define what is meant with "rich" metadata for the use cases they need to cover and possibly formalize them by using FHIR profiles and implementation guides.</p></td>
 <td><p>The rationale behind this principle is that someone should be able to find data based on the information provided by their metadata, even without the data’s identifier (adapted from GO-FAIR F2 principle). </p>
 <p>Whether metadata is 'rich' enough would therefore really depend on what users would need to search on in terms of metadata fields to find the resources.
 This 'richness' criterium is then use case dependent. </p>
-<p>Please refer to <a href="https://confluence.hl7.org/display/SOA/Metadata+and+data">Metadata and data</a> about a more general discussion about issues in implementing metadata in FHIR.<br />
+<p>Please refer to <a href="file:///C:\Users\giorg\OneDrive\github\fhir-for-fair\pandoc\word\metadata.html">Metadata and data</a> about a more general discussion about issues in implementing metadata in FHIR.<br />
 <br />
 The adoption of FHIR can enable the documentation of metadata but claiming the conformance with FHIR is not a sufficient <span class="underline">condition</span> for fulfilling this requirement.</p>
-<p>Communities should define what is meant with "rich" metadata for the use cases they need to cover ; indicating what are the information that have to be recorded, possibly formalized as FHIR profiles; and the kind of searches that servers should support, possibly formalized as FHIR Capability Statement.</p></td>
+<p>Communities should define what is meant with "rich" metadata for the use cases they need to cover; indicating what are the information that have to be recorded, possibly formalized as FHIR profiles; and the kind of searches that servers should support, possibly formalized as FHIR Capability Statement.</p></td>
 </tr>
 <tr style="border: 1px solid gray; ">
 <td>RDA-F3-01M</td>